PanosFirmpas/bamToBigWig/README.md

     bamToBigWig is a python script, so you will need a working installation of python, thankfully most operating systems these days come with python already installed so this should't be a problem.
     *    [pysam](https://github.com/pysam-developers/pysam) is used to read the input bam file, to install it follow the instructions in the project's page.
 Any python version should work.
     *    [numpy](http://www.scipy.org/scipylib/download.html) is also needed and needs to be installed.
-            ```sh
+            ```
             $ pip install numpy
             ```
             should work.

 ##### 2) bamToBigWig

 Is a single script, so you could just take the script file from the /scripts/ folder and run it from anywhere in your system, as long as the required libraries are available.
-Since this is packages as a python package though, you can use the setup.py script to automatically install bamToBigWig in your system.
+Since this is packaged as a python package though, you can use the setup.py script to automatically install bamToBigWig in your system.

 Using the setup.py script:
 ```sh